hackt3am/snake-apps/README.md

 1. Install "Shelter" from F-Droid Store
      - Clone "Chromium" to Work Profile
      - Install & Configure other "restricted" applications
-1. Install & Configure "Magic Earth" from Yalp Store
+1. Install & Configure "Magic Earth" from the Yalp Store